 - 30% use it to automate accounts payable (AP) and orchestrate workflows

 However, it’s a delicate balance to achieve—rapidly innovating and responding to the current challenges to meet customers’ demands while keeping costs in check.
-Forrester also reports that “an unintended consequence of acting quickly to solve the problem at hand is the creation of automation silos.”
+Forrester also reports in the study that “an unintended consequence of acting quickly to solve the problem at hand is the creation of automation silos.”

 Mixing and matching solutions from different vendors can end up doing more harm than good in the long term because the depth of integration is usually lacking; this can be a huge hurdle to realizing the full business benefits of automation.
 Forty-five percent of Forrester study respondents reported having deployed a patchwork of automation solutions from several vendors.
 And nearly all (98%) reported that a non-integrated automation approach created challenges such as high technical debt (46%) and delays in successful outcomes (35%).